benjamin-robertson/stdlib9_readiness_checker/README.md

 ## Limitations

 stdlib9_readiness_checker can be used to help prepare for the migration to stdlib 9.
-However it should not solely relied upon to catch all issues.
+However it should not be solely relied upon to catch all issues.
 Running your code on stdlib 9 within your test environment is vital before performing production upgrades.

 ## Development